Franz von Lenbach: Legacy

 Some of Lenbach's paintings are now in national collections in the United Kingdom, including portraits by Lenbach of Bismarck and Gladstone in the National Galleries of Scotland and another of Gladstone in the Palace of Westminster.
 Others are in the Frye Art Museum in Seattle, Washington.

 Third Reich era

-Lenbach's paintings were much prized by top National Socalists and given as gifts by underlings.
+Lenbach's paintings were much prized by top Nazis and given as gifts by underlings.
 Goebbels gifted Hitler a Lenbach in 1936, writing in his diary, "(Hitler) is very touched and takes the greatest joy in my Lenbach".
 Lenbachs were also looted from Jewish collectors like the Löw-Beer family in Brněnec, Rudolf Mosse in Berlin, Sigmund Bernstein, and many others.
 The database of the German Lost Art Foundation lists 108 entries for Lenbach.
 The ERR database for objects seized in France (the "Cultural Plunder by the Einsatzstab Reichsleiter Rosenberg: Database of Art Objects at the Jeu de Paume") lists six artworks by Lenbach.